aipapi90/ttline/README.md

 ## Notes
 - Requires Python 3.9+
 - For local LLM (Ollama), make sure Ollama is running and accessible at the configured base URL.

+## Switching between local (Ollama) and OpenAI models

+Use the LOCAL_MODE flag in your .env to switch providers:

+- Local (Ollama):
+   - Ensure Ollama is running
+   - LOCAL_MODE=True
+   - MODEL_NAME=llama2 (or any Ollama-installed model)

+- OpenAI or other hosted model:
+   - LOCAL_MODE=false
+   - OPENAI_API_KEY=... (your OpenAI API key)
+   - MODEL_NAME=gpt-4o-mini (or another available OpenAI model)

+After updating .env, restart the server.